-The 2019 MSGP has added a Control Measure Assessment Report.
-The report is required when one sample result is above an action level for routine analytical monitoring.
+The 2024 MSGP has added a Control Measure Assessment Report.
+The report is required when an AIM triggering event occurred per Part 6.3.2 of the permit.
 The permittee shall evaluate the cause of the sample value above an action level concentration.
-Within 15 days of discovery of a sample result above an action level, the permittee must:
+Within 30 days of receipt of laboratory results which indicate an AIM triggering event occurred, the permittee must:

-- Assess the existing control measures to ensure the control measures are properly maintained and appropriate for reducing pollutant discharges; - Identify circumstances that lead to the exceedance, including, but not limited to the following: changes in site practices, climatic conditions, new or expanded operations, spill, leaks, or other release of pollutants; and - Review the SWPPP.
+- Assess the existing control measures to ensure the control measures are properly maintained and appropriate for reducing pollutant discharges; - Identify circumstances that lead to the exceedance, including, but not limited to the following: changes in site practices, climatic conditions, new or expanded operations, spill, leaks, or other release of pollutants; - Review the SWPPP; - Determine what follow-up actions are required by Additional Implementation Measures (AIM) per Part 6.3.3.1, 6.3.4.1, 6.3.5.1 of the permit.

-Within 30 days of discovery of a sample result above an action level, the permittee shall complete and submit Control Measure Assessment Report on a form provided by the Department (Part 7.2).
-The Control Measure Assessment Report will provide the Department with a timely notification of an alert level exceedance and the form will verify that the permittee has assessed their control measures.
+Within 30 days of discovery of an AIM triggering event, the permittee shall complete and submit Control Measure Assessment Report on a form provided by ADEQ (Part 7.2).
+The Control Measure Assessment Report will provide ADEQ with a timely notification of an alert level exceedance and the form will verify that the permittee has followed the AIM requirements per 6.3 of the permit.